 Base reuse plan

-The FORA Base Reuse Plan is made up of four volumes.
-All files are available in electronic format as Adobe Acrobat files (pdf):
+The FORA Base Reuse Plan is made up of four (4) volumes.
+Files listed that are available for download are in Adobe Acrobat format (pdf).

 Throughout 2012, FORA conducted a comprehensive reassessment of its 1997 Fort Ord Base Reuse Plan (BRP) to evaluate progress toward implementing economic recovery and reuse of land at the former Fort Ord.